Please read our welcome message and agreements.

 Amplify Indigenous Solutions

-Realign the values that underpin colonial systems, structures and policies, and shift power dynamics towards sustainability.
+Realign the values that underpin colonial systems, structures, and policies, and shift power dynamics towards sustainability.
 The third ripple is where narrative power is built and Indigenous-led solutions are broadcast.
-Represented by the heron and red star, our stories aim shape the terrain and changing mindsets about what is possible through A Meeting of Sacred Waters gatherings, webinars, case studies, and multimedia storytelling.
-It represents a time of renewal, narrative shift, and global impact.
-Transformation becomes embedded.
+Through our shared storytelling, we aim to shape the terrain, changing mindsets about what is possible.

 “Indigenous resilience for a sustainable environment–the diversity that sits amongst the collective group and shared experiences–it all has value–it is a recognition of Indigenous values and laws.” - Collaborative Member